Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Our proposed algorithm

-Consider the number of terms in the sums of \eqref{eq:biased-mmd} acting as a proxy for the quality of the estimate, which is optimal when no subsampling takes place; the number of terms is $\O\left(t^2\right)$ without sampling.
-To interpret the proposition, we contrast \eqref{eq:num-xx} and \eqref{eq:num-xy} with the naive approach of achieving a memory complexity of $\O\left(\log t\right)$, which consists of sampling a logarithmic number of observations without the summary data structure.
-Then, when splitting the sample into two neighboring windows and computing $\MMD_b^2$, the number of terms in \eqref{eq:biased-mmd} is $\O\left(\log^2 t\right)$.
-The summary data structure improves upon this by a factor of approximately $t/2$ for $n_{\mathrm{XX}_l}$ and a factor of $t/\log_2 t $ for $n_{\mathrm{XY}_l^l}$, where we neglect logarithmic and constant terms due to their small contribution.
+\begin{remark} The number of terms in the sums of \eqref{eq:biased-mmd} acts as a proxy for the quality of the estimate.
+It is optimal when no subsampling takes place; this number is $\O\left(t^2\right)$.
+When subsampling a logarithmic number of observations per window with our data structure (as we propose), one achieves polylogarithmic runtime and logarithmic memory complexity.
+At the same time, one achieves a better approximation quality than naively sampling a logarithmic number of observations without the summary data structure.
+While such sampling would also yield a memory complexity of $\O\left(\log t\right)$ when using the naive approach for change detection---that is, splitting the sample into two neighboring windows and computing $\MMD^2$---the number of terms in \eqref{eq:biased-mmd} would be $\O\left(\log^2 t\right)$.
+Proposition~\ref{prop:analysis-MMDEW} shows that the summary data structure improves upon this by a factor of approximately $t/2$ for $n_{\mathrm{XX}_l}$ and a factor of $t/\log_2 t $ for $n_{\mathrm{XY}_l^l}$ (we neglect logarithmic and constant terms in the former due to their small contribution). \end{remark}

-Algorithm~\ref{alg:optim-impl} now lists the complete algorithm, with $\MMD$ in Line~\ref{alg:mmd-computation} referring to the computation of MMD as in Proposition~\ref{prop:merging-possible}.
-MMDEW stores only a uniform sample of size $l+1$, i.e., of size logarithmic in the number of observations, while keeping the respective $\mathrm{XX}_s$ and $\mathrm{XY}_s$, $s=0,\dots, l$, computed before.
-With this approach, the number of samples in a bucket increases by one each time it is merged, and the memory complexity is logarithmic in the number of observations.
-Note that one recovers the previous algorithm (Section~\ref{sec:mmd-comp-change}) and the precise value of \eqref{eq:mmd-union} if one omits Line~\ref{alg:uniform-step}.
+Algorithm~\ref{alg:optim-impl} now summarizes the complete algorithm, with $\MMD$ in Line~\ref{alg:mmd-computation} referring to the computation of MMD as in Proposition~\ref{prop:merging-possible}.
+MMDEW stores only a uniform sample of size $l+1$, that is, of size logarithmic in the number of observations, while keeping the respective $\mathrm{XX}_s$ and $\mathrm{XY}_s$, $s=0,\dots, l$, computed before.
+With this approach, the number of samples in a window increases by one each time the window is merged, and the memory complexity is logarithmic in the number of observations.
+Note that one recovers the previous algorithm (Section~\ref{sec:mmd-comp-change}) and therefore the precise value of \eqref{eq:mmd-union} if one omits Line~\ref{alg:uniform-step}.
+Further, changes in Line~\ref{alg:uniform-step} allow to adjust the subsampling, for example, the user may defer the sampling until windows contain a minimum number of observations, or choose a different function to control the sample size.